 Reducing erosion – improving productivity

-Due to technological advances in production and best management practices in the U.S, cotton yields have doubled even as less land is planted.
+Due to technological advances in production and best management practices, U.S. cotton yields have doubled even as less land is planted.
 To be exact, there has been a 31% reduction in land required to produce one kilogram of cotton lint since 1980 (Field to Market, 2016).

 A huge factor in this improvement is soil conservation.
 Soil is agriculture’s most fundamental resource and a study in nature’s patience.
 It’s continually being produced from parent material – and continually being lost to wind and rain.
 Modern production practices allow cotton growers to achieve high levels of soil conservation while increasing soil health.
 The outcome: increased yield, reduced production costs and a better long-term outlook for the farm’s productivity.
 Soil improvements have even resulted in cotton plants experiencing less drought stress during short-term rain-free periods.

-The environmental and economic benefits, coupled with mandatory regulations and requirements for compliance, are strong incentives for producers to take every practical measure possible to protect the soil.
-However, there’s a negative motivation as well: as intense rain events become more frequent due to climate change, grower interest in cover crops and other erosion control practices will only increase.
+Environmental and economic benefits, coupled with mandatory regulations, are strong incentives for producers to take every practical measure possible to protect the soil.
+However, there’s a negative motivation as well.
+As intense rain events become more frequent due to climate change, grower interest in cover crops and other erosion control practices will only increase.